HarineeKarthick/phone-book-web-page-application/README.md

 (d) edit contact info
 I have used XAMPP server and editor tools to create this application.
 Reference : w3schools, geeksforgeeks
+I have attached 3 screenshots of this working project :) happy learning!